NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Phoenix Blood Magic.md

 Granted by [[Class Features/Bloodline_ Phoenix|Bloodline: Phoenix]]

-Choose to have either you or a target of the spell gain temporary Hit Points equal to the spell's rank for 1 round.
+You gain temporary Hit Points equal to the spell's rank.

 *Source: Pathfinder #168: King of the Mountain*
 *OGL*